Akwamag uses no salt and saves homeowners thousands of gallons of water every year. After…

 Mr. Adler is Managing Director of CalCEF and President of CalCEF Ventures, a $30 million nonprofit venture capital fund created to accelerate investment in California’s clean energy economy.
 Employing a fund-of-funds model, CalCEF is invested in more than 40 young companies covering the full range of clean energy technologies.
 In 2006, CalCEF founded the nation’s first university center on energy efficiency, the Energy Efficiency Center at the University of California, Davis, and in 2008, it launched CalCEF Innovations, an affiliated public policy and market intelligence organization, and the CalCEF Clean Energy Angel Fund, the industry’s first seed stage–focused fund.
 Prior to joining CalCEF, Mr. Adler was a senior analyst in the Division of Strategic Planning at the California Public Utilities Commission, where he was responsible for the design and implementation of California’s Renewables Portfolio Standard and was senior staff for climate change policy.
 He is a Director of the American Council on Renewable Energy (ACORE) and an advisor to the state of California and city of San Francisco on clean energy technologies.
 He has a BA in Political Science from the University of California, Berkeley and an MA in Public Policy from Harvard University.

 Himanshu Choksi is a member of the Board of Advisors at The Cleantech Open.
-He is Managing Partner at Pacifica Fund, a venture capital firm that invests in cleantech and IT companies; and a board member and advisor at several start-ups.
+He is Managing Director at Pacifica Fund, a venture capital firm that invests in cleantech and IT companies; and a board member and advisor at several start-ups.
+He is a serial entrepreneur, with ventures in web communications, eCommerce, and digital health.
 His operating and venture experience spans cleantech, internet, software, interactive TV, and semiconductors.
-Previously he was an entrepreneur and an executive at Intel, Bain & Company, and Pacific Telesis.
-He earned an MBA from Stanford University, an MS in Materials Science from UC Berkeley, and a B.Tech from the Indian Institute of Technology.
+Previously he was an executive at Intel, Bain & Company, and Pacific Telesis.
+He earned an MBA from Stanford University – where he was an Arjay Miller scholar, an MS in Materials Science from UC Berkeley – where he was a Regents Fellow, and a B.Tech from the Indian Institute of Technology.
 He holds four US patents.

 Jonathan Livingston is the president of Livingston Energy Innovations (LEI), a San Francisco Bay Area-based strategic consulting firm specializing in energy efficiency, demand response and customer-facing smart grid domains.
 LEI clients include large and small technology companies, leading energy utilities, and research laboratories.
 Jonathan brings nearly 30 years’ experience creating pathways for technology companies, utilities and investors to achieve business success in the demand-side management marketplace.
 He previously held key innovation management positions at Pacific Gas and Electric Company and Ecos Consulting.
 He serves on the advisory boards of the CTO, the Environmental Business Cluster, and the CalCEF Angel Fund.